 - 5 Burners with the following BTU Output:

-These are three good brands with excellent features like larger or double ovens and other features not available in a pro range like air fry capability.
+These are two good brands with excellent features like larger ovens and other features not available in a professional range.

 Still need a professional dual fuel range?

 Download the Yale Pro Range Buying Guide with features, specs and inside buying tips to all the major brands.
 Over 900,000 people have read a Yale Guide.

 Steve is the third-generation CEO of Yale and a lifelong Bostonian.
 He currently resides in Boston, one mile from where he was born.
 Despite being one of the worst goalies of all time, he is a huge hockey fan of college hockey and the Boston Bruins.
 The love of his life is his daughter Sophie.